Pretzels with Cheese Dip Recipe

 - 1 package (3 ounces) cream cheese, softened

 - Prepared mustard

-- 5. For dip, combine cheeses in a microwave-safe bowl.
+- 2. Meanwhile, combine cheeses in a microwave-safe bowl.
 Microwave on high for 2-3 minutes or until melted, stirring occasionally.
 Stir in milk.
-Serve pretzels with cheese dip and mustard.
+Serve the pretzels with the cheese dip and mustard.
 Yield: 1 dozen.

 1 each: 214 calories, 9g fat (6g saturated fat), 25mg cholesterol, 994mg sodium, 25g carbohydrate (3g sugars, 1g fiber), 7g protein.